The lunar eclipse occurs on the 10th December 2011 at 14:36 (UT) at 18GEM10

 The quincunx to Venus with the Gemini influence, indicates frittering away money or trying to keep up with the Jones’s.
 But the quincunx says we need to adjust.
 Peace cannot be found in pennies or pounds.

 Mercury, ruler of the Gemini eclipse sits on asteroid Okyrhoe.
 Okyrhoe, daughter of Chiron and Chariklo was a prophetess.
 As punishment for voicing her visions, Chiron changed her into a horse, therefore taking away her power of speech.

 Mercury and Okyrhoe are in Sagittarius which emphasises the prophetic visionary aspect of this eclipse.
 It is offering us a picture of things to come.
 Perhaps the difference here is that by seeing the future, we can work towards changing or redefining what we see.
 Mercury, the planet of communication is still retrograde.
 It talks of inner knowing, reviewing, re-visioning yet it may be hard for us to express what we feel inside.
-On mass, we the public may feel that our voice is not being heard.
+En masse, we the public may feel that our voice is not being heard.
 Spurred on by Mars, perhaps we will shout louder.

 The Sun is conjunct fixed star Sabik.
 Robson describes this combination as “Sincere, honorable, scientific, religious and philosophical interests, unorthodox or heretical, moral courage.”
 Okyrhoe was punished for her ‘heresy’ yet she spoke the truth.

 The Sabian Symbol for the eclipse degree is:

 A Large Archaic Volume Reveals A Traditional Wisdom